• Skip to primary navigation

 Easi-Yo Flavoured Yoghurt

 If you're looking at a cheat way of making flavoured yoghurt fast, take a look at my story about Easi-yo Flavoured yoghurt.
-This is a great option if you have kids that enjoy copious quantities of expensive flavoured yoghurt.
+This is a great option if you have kids who enjoy copious quantities of expensive flavoured yoghurt.
 This homemade flavoured yoghurt costs approximately $2.50 for 1 litre.
-This yoghurt can be cultured using anyone of the above methods.
+This yoghurt can be cultured using any one of the above methods.

 How to Serve Greek Yoghurt